eduardosanzb/eduardosanzb/notes/llm.md

 ### Inference
 generating new datea from the model, to analize what kind of patterns the model has internalized.

 The use case of this is to generate text _or predict the next token_ inspired by the data that the model has seen.

+## Example of training a model